ArchiveTeam/tumblr-grab/FAQ.md

 # Frequently Asked Questions

-#### Why is the tracker stopped?
+#### Why was the tracker stopped?
 Is my warrior going to receive any new work?
-- The tracker is stopped because all existing warriors got their IP addresses banned when using the previous crawl script.
+- The tracker was stopped because all existing warriors got their IP addresses banned when using the previous crawl script.
   A lot of bad data ("banned" error pages etc.) also got archived upstream on the staging server.
-  So until a new script is formed and proven itself and the bad data is pruned from the tracker, the tracker is paused for now so as to not cause any more problems.
+  So until a new script was formed and proven itself and the bad data was pruned from the tracker, the tracker was paused so as to not cause any more problems.
+- The tracker has been resumed.

 #### What is the Archive Team currently doing?
  - Working on Frontend (Warrior Queue) and new crawlers.